aws-actions/aws-codebuild-run-build/README.md

 This action offers three inputs that you can use to configure its behavior:

-1. **project-name** (required) : The CodeBuild Project that you want to run.
+1. **project-name** (required) : The CodeBuild project that you want to run.
 1. **buildspec-override** (optional) :
     The location, in this repository, of a [buildspec file][codebuild buildspec] to require CodeBuild to use.
-    The default behavior is to use the buidspec file location that you configured in the CodeBuild Project.
+    The default behavior is to use the buidspec file location that you configured in the CodeBuild project.
 1. **env-passthrough** (optional) :
     A comma-separated list of environment variables to pass through from the GitHub Actions environment to the CodeBuild execution environment.